Hyperuniform random measures, transport and rigidity: Disordered samples

 \section{Disordered samples}

-Like chicken photoreceptors (Figure \ref{fig:three_figs}), many hyperuniform processes observed in physics or biology seem to be {\it disordered}.
-Physicist sometimes present disorder as the absence of peaks in the spectrum, which can be reminiscent of an underlying periodic structure.
-Another often used requirement is {\it isotropy}, where no direction is priviledged: $ \P = \sum_{i}\delta _{ x_{ i}}$ is isotropic if for any orthogonal matrix $ O$ of size $ d$, $ O\P: = \sum_{i}\delta _{ Ox_{ i}} \stackrel{(d)}{=} \P$.
-It is sometimes additionally assumed that $ \C-\delta _{ 0}$ has a density, and/or has finite total mass.
+Like particles of a gas, or chicken photoreceptors (Figure \ref{fig:three_figs}), many hyperuniform processes observed in physics or biology seem to be {\it disordered}.
+Physicist sometimes present disorder as the absence of peaks in the spectrum, which can be reminiscent of an underlying periodic structure, and also ask from a disordered model to be {\it isotropic}, i.e. no direction is priviledged: $ \P = \sum_{i}\delta _{ x_{ i}}$ is isotropic if for any orthogonal matrix $ O$ of size $ d$, It is sometimes additionally assumed that the covariance measure has finite total mass (see the formal definition at \eqref{def:covariance}).
 The latter assumption, and most of the results in this survey, pertain to second order analysis, i.e. variance and covariance behaviour, and is referred to as {\it weak disorder} here.
-Still, one might have ``disorder'' at order $ 2$ and disorder from a more global perspective, see for instance the example of cloaked lattices \cite{cloak}, Example \ref{ex:IPL}.
+Still, one might have ``disorder'' at order $ 2$ and order from a more global perspective, see for instance the example of cloaked lattices \cite{cloak}, Example \ref{ex:IPL}.
 It is not hard to build counter-examples which satisfy the above properties but cannot be categorised as {\it disordered}, but they are probably physically unnatural.
 A more satisfying mathematical concept is that of {\it mixing}.
-This property is another interpretation of disorder where the behaviour of the model at distant locations should be asymptotically independent. \begin{definition} Say that a stationary point process $ \P$ is mixing if for $ A,B\subset \mathbb{R}^{ d}$ Bounded Borel sets,
+This property is another interpretation of disorder where the behaviour of the model at distant locations should be asymptotically independent. \begin{definition} Say that a stationary point process $ \P$ is mixing if for $ A,B\subset \mathbb{R}^{ d}$ bounded Borel sets,

-\end{definition} The fact that empty intersection events characterise the law comes from the fact that the $ \sigma $-algebra is generated by the corresponding indicators.
+\end{definition} The fact that empty intersection events characterise the law comes from the Renyi-Monch theorem for point processes \cite[Corollary 9.2.XIII]{DVj08}.
 Mixing extends to general events $ \Omega ,\Omega '$ of $ \B(\N)$ (see \cite[Lm.
 12.3.II]{DVj08}).
 If $ \P$ is mixing, we have

+Another advantage of the mixing property is that, by basic principles of ergodic theory, it prevents the spectrum, formally defined at \eqref{eq:structure-def}, to have any atoms, also called {\it Bragg peaks}.
+In many physics papers, disordered samples are said {\it amorphous}, which often means isotropy and absence of Bragg peaks \cite{Tor18}.
+See a precise statement at Proposition \ref{prop:mixing-spectral}.

 \begin{longversion}{} mixing implies continuous spectrum? \end{longversion}

 \begin{longversion}{ This definition is not completely satisfactory either as some models, such as the stationary Poisson line intersection process satisfies it and still exhibits very long range dependency, see \cite{KlattLast} and references therein.
 Still, it excludes strongly structured models such as independently perturbed lattices.
 We introduce at Section \ref{sec:CLT-mixing} the concept of Brillinger mixing, which seems ideal from many points of view, but hard to verify in practice.